Limitations of neural network training due to numerical instability of backpropagation: Framework

 We define the \emph{updated exact weight and bias matrices} as

 and the \emph{updated perturbed weight and bias matrices} as

 The \emph{update of $\Phi$ with sequence of effective relative perturbations $\varepsilon$} is the random variable

 Moreover, for a domain $\Omega$ and for $j \in \{1, \dots, L-1\}$, we define the \emph{perturbed preactivations} as $\hat{\eta}_j \coloneqq \mathrm{R}(\widehat{\Phi}^\varepsilon_j) \colon \Omega \to \R^{N_j}$. \end{definition} \begin{remark} The perturbed updates of Definition~\ref{def:GD} are a model for numerical errors arising in floating-point arithmetic.
 In this model, the effective relative perturbations $\varepsilon_j$ introduced in Definition~\ref{def:GD} comprise all numerical errors resulting from repeated applications of matrix multiplications as well as from summing over potentially very large data sets.
-The effective relative perturbations can therefore be assumed to be bounded from below by the machine precision.
-However, as shown in Section~\ref{sec:firstexample}, unstable NNs may significantly amplify a perturbation.
-In addition to the amplification, repeated matrix vector multiplications as well as the summation over the data sets, will result in the accumulation of errors.
-We therefore expect the perturbations at lower layers (corresponding to small $j$ in the above notations) to be larger and those at final layers (corresponding to large $j$) to be closer to the machine precision. \end{remark}
+The effective relative perturbations can therefore be assumed to be bounded from below by the machine precision. \pp{However, there are many reasons to assume that it may be \emph{significantly larger}. \begin{itemize} \item \textbf{Amplification.} As shown in Section~\ref{sec:firstexample}, unstable NNs may significantly amplify \vk{perturbations.
+The resulting accumulation of errors will affect lower layers more since the computation of the associated updates involves more matrix-vector multiplications.} As a result, we expect $\varepsilon_j$ to guickly grow with $j \to 0$. \item \textbf{Large data sets.} The computation of the update over large data sets requires the computation of \vk{the mean of noisy, already} perturbed values.
+The computation of the mean \vk{leads to} further error amplification, which \vk{may be expected to grow with respect to dataset size}.
+This issue is also pointed out in the documention of the mean function of numpy, see \url{https://numpy.org/doc/stable/reference/generated/numpy.mean.html}. \item \textbf{\vk{Forward pass}.} The computation of the updates in \eqref{eq:defuellbis} is based on the current \vk{values $\ell(y_i,\mathrm{R}(\Phi)(x_i))$, $i \in \{1, \ldots, M\}$, of the loss function,} as well as on the \vk{intermediate-layer outputs $\mathrm{R}(\widehat{\Phi}_j(x_i))$ with $i \in \{1, \ldots, M\}$ and $j \in \{1, \dots, L\}$}.
+In practice, both of these computations are also affected by numerical errors, which can be quite substantial \vk{(as seen in Section~\ref{sec:firstexample})}.
+This would add yet another amplification \vk{to $\varepsilon_1,\ldots,\varepsilon_L$}. \item \textbf{Stochasticity.} The effective relative perturbation quantifies the level of stochasticity of the updates.
+In stochastic gradient descent, which is often used instead of \vk{the gradient descent described here}, updates \vk{are designed as random variables centered at} the true gradient.
+In this setting, perturbations as above arises naturally. \end{itemize}

+To illustrate the size of $\varepsilon$ compared to the machine precision, we present a numerical study in Section~\ref{sec:numExp}. } \end{remark}

-The full iteration of gradient descent with perturbed updates corresponds to repeatedly applying Definition \ref{def:GD}.
+\vk{A complete} iteration of gradient descent with perturbed updates corresponds to repeatedly applying Definition~\ref{def:GD}.
 We present a formal definition below.

 \begin{definition} Let $d \in \N, \Omega \subset \R^d$, let $\Phi$ be a NN of depth $L \in \N$, input dimension $d$, and output dimension $1$.
 Further, let $M \in \N$, and let $X=(x_i)_{i=1}^M \subset \Omega, Y = (y_i)_{i=1}^M \subset \R$ be the training samples.
 Let $\varepsilon$ be the sequence of effective relative perturbations and $(\lambda_n)_{n \in \N} \subset \R^+$ be the sequence of step sizes.